South Korean candidate disavows ‘feminist’ label on International Women’s Day after interview goes awry

 An anti-feminist activist posted the campaign’s explanation on Facebook, assuring his followers that Yoon did not betray men in their 20s and 30s by declaring himself a feminist.

-A lawmaker with the liberal minority Justice Party Jang Hye-yeong, who supports the third party female candidate Sim Sang-jung, tweeted: “Dear candidate Yoon, feminism is not Voldemort,” referring to the Harry Potter villain who is so evil that people fear to say his name.
+A lawmaker with the liberal minority Justice Party Jang Hye-yeong, who supports the third-party female candidate Sim Sang-jung, tweeted: “Dear candidate Yoon, feminism is not Voldemort,” referring to the Harry Potter villain who is so evil that people fear to say his name.

-The liberal candidate Lee, when asked if he is a feminist, said: “I do not think that a word can clearly define views about a feminist or feminism.
+Lee, when asked whether he is a feminist, said: “I do not think that a word can clearly define views about a feminist or feminism.
 However, I can say that I am a gender-equalist.
 I stand against gender-based discrimination, including hatred.
 I also think that our society should present people with equal opportunities regardless of their gender.”
 He added that he wants to provide more opportunities for growth for both genders.